Krien/SimpleZNSDevice/README.md

 </details>

 # Code guidelines
-## Where to put code
-Please create all headers with `.h` and put them in `./include`.
-Similarly, please create all implementation code with `.cpp` and put them in `./src`.
+The code is separated into multiple subprojects.
+Each subproject has its own subrules.
+All core functionality and anything SPDK related should go into the subproject `./szd/core` and everything related to `C++` and a clean interface preferably in `./szd/cpp`.

+## SZD
+SZD is the main interface between SPDK and this project.
+It should be minimalistic and only expose SPDK functionality related to ZNS to a more user-friendly space.
+We prefer to have all nice to haves in SZD_extended.
+It is important that it is C-compliant and does not rely on C++ functionalities.
+Create all header files with `.h` and put them in `./szd/core/include/szd` and all source files with `.c` in `./szd/core/src`.

+## SZD_extended
+SZD_extended wraps the interface of Core into a more C++-like interface.
+It also comes with some extra utilities on top of the interface.
+Such as some common data structures such as logs.
+Header files should be created with `.hpp` and stored in `./szd/cpp/include/szd`.
+Source files should be created with `.cpp` in `./szd/cpp/src`.
+Tests are created by using [Google Test](https://github.com/google/googletest).

 ## Formatting
 If submitting code, please format the code.
 This prevents spurious commit changes.
 We use `clang-format` with the config in `.clang-format`, based on `LLVM`.
 It is possible to automatically format with make or ninja (depending on what build tool is used).
 This requires clang-format to be either set in `/home/$USER/bin/clang-format` or requires setting the environmental variable `CLANG_FORMAT_PATH` directly (e.g. `export CLANG_FORMAT_PATH=...`).
 Then simply run:
 ```bash
 <make_command(make,ninja,...)> format
 ```
 ## Tests
 If submitting code, please ensure that the tests still pass.
-Either run all tests manually by building and running all tests, such as `<make_command(make,ninja,...)> device_initial_test && sudo ./bin/device_initial_test`.
+Either run all tests manually by building and running all tests, such as `<make_command(make,ninja,...)> device_full_path_test && sudo ./bin/device_full_path_test`.
 Or use the standard builtin testing functionalities of CMake by running:
 ```bash
 <make_command(make,ninja,...)> test
 ```